Mobile applications, or mobile apps, have a great potential to boost your business because:

 22. Performance measurement

-HR apps collect performance indicators for employees such as working hours and help HR staff to evaluate performances of workers.
+HR apps collect performance indicators for employees, such as working hours, and help HR staff to evaluate the performance of workers.

 23. Surveying

-Apps for employee feedback enable HR management and to gather suggestions from staff, post surveys, and obtain feedback to improve the working environment.
+Apps for employee feedback enable HR management to gather suggestions from staff, conduct post-surveys, and obtain feedback to improve the working environment.

 Accounting